 - Share the insights, experiences, and lessons that shaped your perspectives, rather than focusing merely on what you’ve done or accomplished.

-- Be written from the heart, and will illustrate how a person, situation, or event has influenced you.
+- Be written from the heart, and illustrate how a person, situation, or event has influenced you.

 A strong response to this essay question will: